VoxleOne/SpinStep/docs/annex_discrete_rotational_logic.md

 print("Apply PASS →", walker.traverse("PASS"))
 ```

----

-## 🧠 Features We You Can Add
+## Features We Can Add

 1. **State expansion** — support more than `TRUE`/`FALSE`: e.g. `MAYBE`, `UNKNOWN`, `INVERTED`, etc.
 2. **3D visualization** — plot quaternion orientations as points on a 3D sphere.
 3. **Graph weights** — transitions could be probabilistic or cost-based.
 4. **Dynamic learning** — embed a Quaternion GNN (QGNN) to adjust rotations from training data.
 5. **Cycle detection** — explore quaternion paths that return to the origin (logical tautologies?).
-To run Python code with visualization in ChatGPT, you'll need to [log in to ChatGPT](https://chat.openai.com) with a Pro account that has code interpreter access.

-In the meantime, here's the complete code you can run on your own machine to see a **quaternion-based logic graph traversal engine with 3D visualization**:
+Here's the code we can run to see a **quaternion-based logic graph traversal engine with 3D visualization**:

 ---